Skip to main content

 Whether your data can be suitably represented by a stem and leaf graph depends on whether they can be rounded without loss of important information.
 Also, their extreme values must fit into two successive digits, as the data in Figure \(\PageIndex{5}\) fit into the \(10,000\) and \(100,000\) places (for leaves and stems, respectively).
 Deciding what kind of graph is best suited to displaying your data thus requires good judgment.
 Statistics is not just recipes!

-This page titled 2.2.3: Stem and Leaf Displays is shared under a Public Domain license and was authored, remixed, and/or curated by David Lane via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.2.3: Stem and Leaf Displays is shared under a Public Domain license and was authored, remixed, and/or curated by David Lane via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?